davidmarknelson/air-koalaty-report/README.md

 ## API server

-Make sure `mongo` is running and then run `npm run api-dev` to run the api server.
+Make sure mongodb is running and then run `npm run api-dev` to run the api server.

 ## Environment variables